-He qualified as an A.C.P.O Police Dog Instructor in 1995 and was awarded the Higher BETEC Diploma in Police Dog Instruction in 1999.
+Pete qualified as an A.C.P.O Police dog Instructor in 1995 and was awarded the Higher BETEC Diploma in Police Dog Instruction in 1999.

-He has taken many Police, Prison and International, Initial and Refresher courses which includes General Purpose, Drugs, Explosives and Instructor courses as well as Passive Drugs and Passive Explosives.
-He is also a National assessor.
+He has taken many Police, Prison and International Initial and Refresher courses which includes General Purpose, Drugs, Explosives and Instructor courses as well as Passive Drugs and Passive Explosives.

-He has trained overseas students from all over the world including, Australia, New Zealand, Russia, Hong Kong, Bahrain, Latvia, Estonia, Lithuania, Singapore, Oman, Turkey, Qatar and the Seychelles.
+He has trained overseas students from Australia, New Zealand, Russia, Hong Kong, Bahrain, Latvia, Estonia, Lithuania, Singapore, Qatar and the Seychelles.